 Later, a leather сover appeared consisting of two frames along the blade of a sapper shovel.
 It is called "frame cover".
 Such a cover was also suitable for a folding sapper shovel.

 Until the mid-30-s of the XX century, cover carriers were made of brown leather.
-Since 1938 only black ones were sewn, but the strap and loops were often made of unpainted leather.
+Since 1938 only black ones were sewn.
 By the end of the war, in order to save money, they began to produce covers made of artificial material in black or dark brown, the so-called press-stoffs (German pressen - to press, Stoff - material), but the strap and loops continued to be sewn from genuine leather.